 The superclass field points to the superclass global class record, declared in the superclass private .h file.
 For direct subclasses of the generic core widget, superclass should be initialized to the address of the widgetClassRec structure.
-The superclass is used for class chaining operations and for inheriting or enveloping a superclass's operations (see the section called "Superclass Chaining", the section called "Initializing a Widget Class", and the section called "Inheritance of Superclass Operations".
+The superclass is used for class chaining operations and for inheriting or enveloping a superclass's operations (see Sections 1.6.7, 1.6.9, and 1.6.10).